 If My Employer Violated The Terms In The Employee Handbook by Firing Me Can I Hold Them Responsible?

-Oftentimes, you can use an employer’s failure to follow its own policies as part of proving that the stated reason for your termination offered by the employer was false.
+Oftentimes, you can use the fact of an employer’s failure to follow its own policies as part of proving that the stated reason for your termination offered by the employer was false.
 That is called pretext.
-You can use their failure to follow their own progressive discipline policy as a way to show that they really didn’t intend to discipline and correct your behavior, they were just using it as an excuse to fire you.
+You can use their failure to follow their own progressive discipline policy as a way to show that they really didn’t intend to discipline and correct your behavior.
+Rather that they were just using discipline as an excuse to fire you.
 Employee handbooks are helpful for proving pretext, but they are not absolute.
 There are certain policies in an employee handbook that allow the employer to fire the employee if they are accused of workplace violence or other serious accusations, like theft.
 Some of the hardest cases to fight are where the employee has to prove their innocence when faced with these kinds of allegations.
-Conversely, when it is proved that the charges are false, and that the employer knew the whole time the charges were false, these circumstance lead to higher jury awards because the jury begins to dislike the employer, and will often punish them with a higher verdict.
+But even allegations of theft are often hard for the jury to believe in the case of long-term employees.
+Conversely, when it is proved that the charges are false, and that the employer knew the whole time the charges were false, these circumstance lead to higher jury awards because the jury becomes angry with the employer, and will often punish them with a higher verdict.

 What Types Of Damages Is A Victim Of Wrongful Termination Entitled To?

 In addition to lost wages and benefits, you would be entitled to emotional distress.
 This is usually the largest part of the damages in the case.
-In order to justify the emotional distress damages, you need to start seeing a psychologist or psychiatrist after you are terminated, and continue to see them to document your emotional distress.
+In order to justify the emotional distress damages, psychological records can be used to document your emotional distress.